flybywiresim/docs/docs/fbw-a32nx/settings.md

 If you do not deactivate it it will be harder to click and move switches, knobs and buttons in the cockpit.

-Set the `Glass Cockpit Refresh Rate` to `Medium` or Low to avoid unnecessary display output calculations which might cause fps loss.
+Set the `Glass Cockpit Refresh Rate` to `Medium` or `Low` to avoid unnecessary display calculations which might cause fps loss.

 ![MSFS Graphic Settings](assets/settings/msfs-settings.png "MSFS Graphic Settings"){loading=lazy}

 ### Deactivate MSFS Assistance Features

-Please turn off all MSFS Assistance and AI functions while using the A32NX To ensure optimal compatibility and best functionality of the A32NX features we recommend to turn all MSFS Assistance and AI features off as they interfere with the A32NX custom systems!
+Please turn off all MSFS Assistance and AI functions while using the A32NX as they interfere with the A32NX custom systems!

 ![MSFS Assistance Options](assets/settings/assistance-options.png "MSFS Assistance Options"){loading=lazy}